 5 things we learned from the Premier League this weekend

-Sergio Aguero and Gonzalo Higuain and were both among the goals as Manchester City and Chelsea responded to their midweek difficulties in stunning style.
+Manchester City provided the perfect response to Liverpool’s climb back to the top of the Premier League table as they routed Chelsea 6-0 to reclaim first place.

-Here, Press Association Sport takes a look at what we learned from the latest round of Premier League fixtures.
+There were significant moves at the other end too with Cardiff and Burnley both boosting their survival hopes.
+Here, Press Association Sport takes a look at what we learned from the latest round of top-flight fixtures.

 Advertising